CAcertOrg/cacert-infradocs/docs/systems/template.rst

 Security
 ========

+..
-.. add the MD5 fingerprints of the SSH host keys
+   add the SHA256 and MD5 fingerprints of the SSH host keys.
+You can just paste the output of the ssh_host_keys.py script in the tools folder of the cacert-infradocs git repository with the root filesystem of the host as argument.

 .. sshkeys::
    :RSA: